Why Is Brown Rice Healthy? Nutritional and Health Benefits of Brown Rice

 Brown rice also lowers cholesterol levels because of the oil content as well as the unsaponifiable compounds that brown rice has in the bran.
-Rice bran oil has been found to lower LDL cholesterol as well as provide heart protective benefits.
+Rice bran oil has been found to lower LDL cholesterol as well as provide heart-protective benefits.
 All these benefits can be derived by eating brown rice.
 It also lowers blood pressure.

 - Benefits Of Excellent Manganese Levels

 Brown rice is extremely rich in manganese.
 1 cup provides 88% of the daily requirement.
-This provides wonderful antioxidant protection against free radical damage and helps to keep the nervous system healthy, helps in synthesis of fatty acids and also in energy production.
+This provides wonderful antioxidant protection against free radical damage and helps to keep the nervous system healthy, helps in the synthesis of fatty acids and also in energy production.

 - Benefits Of High Selenium Levels

-1 cup of brown rice provides about 28% of the daily value of this mineral which reduces risk of colon cancer.
-Selenium also reduces risk of heart disease and reduces inflammation thus reducing asthmatic symptoms and pain and inflammation of rheumatoid arthritis.
+1 cup of brown rice provides about 28% of the daily value of this mineral which reduces the risk of colon cancer.
+Selenium also reduces the risk of heart disease and reduces inflammation thus reducing asthmatic symptoms and pain and inflammation of rheumatoid arthritis.

 - Reduces Childhood Asthma